statamic/docs/content/collections/tags/taxonomy.md

     name: sort
     type: 'string *title*'
     description: >
       Sort terms by a field.
 By default it will be sorted by the title.
-Also available is `entries_count` if you wanted to sort by the most popular terms.
+Also available is `entries_count:desc` if you wanted to sort by the most popular terms.
   -
     name: filter
     type: wizardry